 Different health professions require different standardized tests in the application process.
 Medical schools (MD, DO, and some foreign) require the MCAT.
 Dental schools require the DAT.
-Veterinary medicine schools require the GRE and some would accept the MCAT.
-Beginning in 2020 some PA programs started requiring or accepting the new PA-CAT.
-The MCAT, DAT and PA-CAT are based on content knowledge you amass during your years in college and require extensve knowledge and intensive preparation.
+Some veterinary medicine schools require the GRE and some accept the MCAT, but many have removed their standardized test requirement.
+Some PA programs require the GRE, others require the PA-CAT, and a few have no standardized test requirement.
+The MCAT, DAT and PA-CAT are based on content knowledge you amass during your years in college and require extensive knowledge and intensive preparation.
 The links on the left provide comprehensive information about these standardized tests and preparation materials.

 In addition, some health professional schools have begun requiring or recommending a new type of standardized test known as a situational judgment test.
 There are two tests to consider: the AAMC PREview, and the Casper.
 These are not required or even recommended for all schools so please check with the schools to which you plan to apply to determine if you should take either of these tests.
 More information about these tests can be found by clicking on the links on the left menu.